 “Imagine the effects of improving the brain development of millions of kids,” said Manary, the Helene B. Roberson Professor of Pediatrics.
 “Our ultimate mission was to change global policy, and that’s what we did.
 The children deserved nothing less.”

 The new guidelines went into effect in January and, while voluntary, are expected to be followed by makers of ready-to-eat-therapeutic food.
-They were approved in late 2022 at a meeting of international public health heavyweights on the Codex Alimentarius Commission, a group formed by the World Health Organization (WHO) and the U.N.’s Food and Agriculture Organization.
+They were approved during a meeting of international public health heavyweights on the Codex Alimentarius Commission, a group formed by the World Health Organization (WHO) and the U.N.’s Food and Agriculture Organization.
 The commission sets food-safety standards followed by most of the world’s nations, making it essentially the global equivalent of the U.S. Food and Drug Administration.

 However, Manary’s scientifically backed pleas to reformulate RUTF almost went unheeded.
 The researchers had to fight for it.